RPC Inc. (RES) is ready for next Episode as it posted an annual sales of 864,930 K

 RPC Inc. (RES) Performance Highlights and Predictions

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of $0.07 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+As on 6/29/2022, Multinational firm has announced its last quarter scores, in which it reported $0.22 earnings per share (EPS) for the period topping the consensus outlook (set at $0.1) by $0.12.
 This company achieved a net margin of +0.82 while generating a return on equity of 1.12.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.1 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.14 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 103.40% per share during the next fiscal year.